acvos/function-pipe/README.md

 ## Features
 - Converts a list of functions into a function
 - Supports array or multiple arguments syntax
-- Supports nested arrays
+- Flattens nested arrays of functions

-## Limitations
+- First function in the pipe can accept multiple arguments
-- Only supports with single argument functions
+- Works with promises or any mixture of sync and async functions

 ## Installation